amyktomey/DNDRollDice/README.md

 Menu offers dice type and number of times to roll.

-//Create a dictionary or list, populate it with several values, retrieve at least one value, and use it in your program DiceTypes defines the type of dice available by the number of sides.
+//Create a dictionary or list, populate it with several values, retrieve at least one value, and use it in your program DiceTypes defines the type of dice available by the number of sides... or use totalSides JSON file.

 //Implement a log that records errors, invalid inputs, or other important events and writes them to a text file